-Learn how to make a homemade caramel frappe with this delicious, easy recipe.
-Not only will it save you money, but it’s also a great way to use up leftover coffee!
+Learn how to make a caramel frappe with this delicious, easy recipe.
+Not only will this homemade frappe save you money, but it’s also a great way to use up leftover coffee!

 There are affiliate links in this post – please read my full disclosure policy.

 I am a sucker for beverages, especially coffee beverages.
 But since I believe that homemade is usually better and since I’m frugal and hate parting with $4 every time I want to quench my craving, I’ve been on a mission to figure out how to make my own homemade coffee drinks that mimic the ones I love at coffee shops.

-In my opinion, the problem with using regular ice cubes to get that slushy frappe texture is that it also ends up making the drink much too watery and weak.
+In my opinion, the problem with using regular ice cubes to get that slushy frappuccino texture is that it also ends up making the drink much too watery and weak.
 By subbing coffee ice cubes, you suddenly get a nice, strong coffee flavor- just the way it should be!

 I’ll warn you though, this homemade caramel frappe recipe makes a very thick frappe.
 If you want it a bit thinner you’ll probably need to add more milk or brewed coffee.
 And if you think the coffee flavor should be stronger, feel free to sprinkle in a bit of instant coffee!